We got engaged in October and married in April. A six-month engagement.

 6. Napa, CA: If nothing sounds better to you then spending a couple of days aimlessly eating and wine tasting, you can’t beat Napa.
 Stay at the romantic White House Inn, wine taste at Domaine Carneros, Round Pond, and Tank Garage Winery, and dine at Boon Fly Cafe (breakfast/brunch), Oxbow Public Market (lunch), and The Charter Oak (dinner).

-7. Puerto Rico: Puerto Rico is surprisingly affordable and easy to get to, making it an awesome mini-moon destination!
+7. Puerto Rico: Puerto Rico is easy to get to and surprisingly affordable, making this colorful paradise an exceptional mini-moon destination!
 You’ll feel as though you’ve arrived in a different country, but you won’t even need to change your passport!
-Stay at the Hotel El Convento (right in the heart of Old San Juan), the Royal Isabela (if you’re golfers), or the the Dorado Beach for a picture-perfect (and very exclusive) oceanfront vibe.
+Stay at the Hotel El Convento (right in the heart of Old San Juan), the Royal Isabela (if you’re golfers), or the Dorado Beach for a picture-perfect (and very exclusive) oceanfront vibe.
 Dine at Caficultura (in Old San Juan) for breakfast/brunch, Marmalade (in Old San Juan) for a romantic dinner, and La Coctelera (in Old San Juan) for trendy (and delicious) cocktails.

 8. Laguna Beach, CA: This little slice of California paradise is absolutely perfect for mini-mooning.
 It’s warm, (mostly) sunny year-round, it has stunning beaches, luxurious hotels, and award-winning restaurants.
 You won’t want to leave!
 Stay at Casa Laguna Hotel & Spa, The Inn at Laguna Beach, or The Montage, dine at Cafe Anastasia (breakfast/brunch), The Deck (lunch/drinks), South of Nick’s (dinner), and grab cocktails at Broadway.